What is Power BI Desktop?

 Power BI Desktop connects you to the Power BI service with your Power BI account.

-Power BI prompts you to select where in the Power BI service you'd like to share the report, such as your workspace, a team workspace, or some other location in the Power BI service.
+You're prompted to select where in the Power BI service you'd like to share the report.
+For example, your workspace, a team workspace, or some other location in the Power BI service.

 You must have a Power BI license to share reports to the Power BI service.